johnzhou1402/devmaxxing/README.md

 # standup-bot

+For 10x engineers who hate standup because they don't remember everything they did!
 End-of-day workflow for engineers using Claude Code.
 Generates standup summaries, extracts PR feedback, and emails you a digest.

 ## Quick Start